manaaziz/manaaziz.github.io/about.md

 ![](/Users/mana010/Downloads/Headshotpng.png)

 My name is Mana Azizsoltani and I am currently attending North Carolina State University for my master's degree in statistics.
-I have always considered myself an "undercover nerd", but in the recent years I have really embraced my nerdiness.
+I have always considered myself an *undercover nerd*, but in the recent years I have really embraced my nerdiness.

 Here are two truths and a lie about me.
 Can you guess which is the lie?:
 * I have a 3 year old daughter